“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 - All papers, plates and insurance must be valid minimum 7 days after end of the race.

 - Until the moment of the technical scrutineering, the pilot can change his motorbike for the challenge.
-In case of different technical features, the new motorbike will be automatically moved in the proper class.
+In case of different technical features, the new motorbike will be automatically moved in the proper class or category

-To each vehicle and to each pilot involved in the Gibraltar Race is assigned a number.
+To each vehicle involved is assigned a number.

 - Motorcycles: numbers of the motorbikes are on labels with white background.